 At the state level, the amount you can exempt varies.
 Generally, seniors can also claim an exemption for specific types of income, including certain life insurance payments, alimony, veteran’s benefits, disability or illness benefits and public assistance.

-Is It the Right Move?
+Bottom Line: Is It the Right Move?

 Filing bankruptcy in retirement makes sense if you’ve racked up a substantial amount of unsecured debt and don’t have enough disposable income to cover your monthly payments.
 Aside from looking at what assets you stand to lose, seniors also need to keep in mind how a bankruptcy filing will affect their credit.